 While Italy is well-known for its gorgeous cities, extremely significant historical and cultural background, and delicious cuisine, it is not all the country is famous for.
-Stunning landscapes and rich nature makes for a perfect setting for outdoor activities, so if you like hiking, we suggest you try out the pathways here.
+Stunning landscapes and rich nature makes for a perfect setting for outdoor activities, so if you like hiking, we suggest you prepare your hiking backpacks and try out these mesmerizing pathways.

 Let’s walk you through our list of the top 7 best beginner hiking trails in Italy that are up to 5 hours long!